reframe-hpc/reframe/docs/manpage.rst

 .. option:: --report-junit=FILE

    Instruct ReFrame to generate a JUnit XML report in ``FILE``.
-   The ``FILE`` argument may contain the special placeholder ``{sessionid}``, in which case ReFrame will generate a new report each time it is run by appending a counter to the report file.
-   The generated report adheres to the XSD schema `here <https://github.com/windyroad/JUnit-Schema/blob/master/JUnit.xsd>`__.
+   The generated report adheres to the XSD schema `here <https://github.com/windyroad/JUnit-Schema/blob/master/JUnit.xsd>`__ and it takes into account only the first run, ignoring retries of failed tests.

    This option can also be set using the :envvar:`RFM_REPORT_JUNIT` environment variable or the :js:attr:`report_junit` general configuration parameter.